SHUBHAM-KANPURE/MERN-Interview-Notes/README.md

 ### Q.10 What is cluster module?
 **Definition:** The `cluster` module allows Node.js to create multiple worker processes so an application can use multiple CPU cores and handle more traffic.

+**Definition:** #### Why Clusters Are Used
+* High Availability: If one node crashes, other nodes take over so the app stays online.
+* Load Balancing: Work traffic is split across multiple machines so no single server gets overwhelmed.
+* Scalability: You can add more nodes ("scale horizontally") when your app gets more users or data.

 **Example:**
 ```js
 const cluster = require("cluster");